lsms-worldbank/adodown/src/mdhlp/ad_publish.md

 __**adf**older__(_string_) is used to indicate the location of where the adodown-styled package folder already exist.

 __**und**ocumented__(_string_) lists commands that are undocumented.
 Undocumented commands are not expected to have an help-file.
 This command throws an error if an expected help-file is missing.
 Undocumented commands are typically commands for testing or commands used as a utility in other commands in this package.

+__ssczip__ generates a zip-archive ready to send to SSC.
+This zip-archive only include the ado-files, sthlp-files and ancillary files listed in the pkg-file.
+SSC require that all files are included without any subfolders, or any pkg-files or toc-files.

 __nogen_sthlp__ disables the generation of `.sthlp`-files from the `.mdhlp`-files.
 If not used this command will run `ad_sthlp()` on the package in `adfolder()`.